 Several recent delegates have had their NEBOSH National General Certificate courses funded in this way.

 CITB Construction Skills Grant

 The Construction Industry Training Board (CITB) has funding available for the National Certificate in Construction Health and Safety (NCC).
 The CITB’s short-period qualification grant covers only the NCC.
 This grant is available for companies in construction that are registered with the CITB, so check if your employer is CITB registered.
 Your company can then apply for the grant.
 The short-period qualification grant has its own rules.
 You can claim £600 for the NCC.
 You claim through your CITB Approved Training Organisation (ATO), supplying them with the relevant details of the person taking the qualification.
 When the NCC is completed, the provider will update the Construction Training Register and you should automatically receive the grant payment within 28 days.

 ReAct Funding in Wales

 For people resident in Wales who have been made redundant or under notice of redundancy in the last 3 months can claim up to £1500 of funding for training.
 To apply for the ReAct vocational training grant.

 MoD Service Leavers

-MoD Service Leavers undergoing their Resettlement Phase can access funding from the MoD to attend courses with Woodward SHE Ltd. Please go to the following webpage for more details and click on the “ELC Funded Training” tab for details of our Resettlement and ELC Funded Training Package Scheme.
+MoD Service Leavers undergoing their Resettlement Phase can access funding from the MoD to attend courses with Woodward SHE Ltd. Please go to the following webpage for more details and click on the “ELC Funded Training” tab for details of our ELC Funded Training Package Scheme.